City Loop: Northern Group

+The Northern Group currently remains as one of the two loops to reverse operations on weekdays.

+During the morning, the Northern Group runs clockwise through the loop that being departing North Melbourne then running via the city loop before arriving at Flinders Street.
+Services departing the city will then run direct and above ground via Southern Cross before arriving back at North Melbourne and continuing towards the suburbs.

+During the afternoon, the Northern Group runs anti-clockwise through the loop that being departing North Melbourne then running direct via Southern Cross before arriving at Flinders Street.
+Services departing the city will then run via the loop before arriving back at North Melbourne and continuing towards the suburbs.

+On public holidays and Weekends, the Northern Group operates under the same service pattern as weekday mornings running clockwise from North Melbourne via the loop to Flinders Street all day.

+From 1 February 2026, the Sunbury Line will cease to run through the City Loop and the existing route from North Melbourne to Flinders Street and will instead serve solely the Metro Tunnel and run through to East Pakenham and Cranbourne.

+Night Network

+Metro Trains currently run an all night service on most lines on weekends (Saturday morning 12:30am-5am, Sunday morning 12:30am–7:30am).
+During this time, all train services run direct to and from North Melbourne, Jolimont or Richmond to Flinders Street.
+Services from North Melbourne do not stop at Southern Cross station.

 Summary table

 Stations

 The City Loop has three underground railway stations at Parliament, Melbourne Central, and Flagstaff.
 The stations were opened in the 1980s, with Melbourne Central being the oldest, opening in 1981, and Flagstaff the last to open in 1985.
 Each railway station features four tracks with two island platforms stacked on top of each other.

 Parliament

 Parliament station opened in 1983 and serves the eastern end of the CBD.
 The station has entrances on Lonsdale Street and on Macarthur Street.
 The station gets its name from its proximity to the Parliament of Victoria.
 The station has interchanges with three tram routes on Nicholson Street and two tram routes on Macarthur Street.

 Melbourne Central

 Melbourne Central opened in 1981 as Museum Station.
 The station received its original name from the Melbourne Museum, which was located within the State Library of Victoria.
-The station's name was change in 1997 to Melbourne Central following the 1991 redevelopment of the site above the station to Melbourne Central Shopping Centre and the relocation of the Melbourne Museum to a new building in Carlton Gardens.
+The station's name was changed in 1997 to Melbourne Central following the 1991 redevelopment of the site above the station to Melbourne Central Shopping Centre and the relocation of the Melbourne Museum to a new building in Carlton Gardens.

 Melbourne Central station is unique as it has only one direct street-facing entrance to the station on Elizabeth Street, with a second entrance located inside of the shopping centre.
 The station interchanges with 15 bus routes on Lonsdale Street, three tram routes on Elizabeth street, eight tram routes on Swanston Street and two tram routes on La Trobe Street.